tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Sensors/VehicleStatus/index.md

 ## Link

-This sensor is added directly to the [*URDF*](https://docs.ros.org/en/humble/Tutorials/Intermediate/URDF/URDF-Main.html)  link in the `Ego` prefab.
+This sensor is added directly to the [*URDF*](https://docs.ros.org/en/humble/Tutorials/Intermediate/URDF/URDF-Main.html) link in the `EgoVehicle` prefab.

 ![link](link.png)